-one's religion or beliefs shall be subject only to such limitations as are prescribed by law and are necessary in a democratic society in the interests of public safety, for the protection of public order, health or morals, or the protection of the rights and freedoms of others'.
-In determining whether a limitation falls within the allowable exception the European Court determines, within the 'necessary to' part of the equation, whether the State has a legitimate aim and if the means used to achieve that aim are proportionate.
-The depth of critical analysis the Court will exert on the State's stated legitimate aim(s) and proportionality of methods will depend on the extent of the margin of appreciation it feels should be given to States in relation to the competing interests at play 15.
-The European Court feels that '[b]y reason of their direct and continuous contact with the vital forces of their countries, the national authorities are in principle better placed than an international court to evaluate local needs and conditions.
-16 In determining the proportionality of a State's measure, a certain degree of latitude is therefore given to the State's assessment and balancing of competing interests due to their inferred special knowledge of the domestic situation.
+When deciding whether a State has violated an Article 9 right the European Court should subject the State's reasons and measures limiting the manifestation of religion or beliefs to the test set out within Article 9(2).
+Article 9(2) states that the 'freedom to manifest one's religion or beliefs shall be subject only to such limitations as are prescribed by law and are necessary in a democratic society in the interests of public safety, for the protection of public order, health or morals, or the protection of the rights and freedoms of others.'
+In determining whether a limitation falls within the allowable exception the European Court decides within the 'necessary to' part of the equation, whether the State has a legitimate aim and if the means used to achieve that aim are proportionate.
+The depth of critical analysis the Court will exert on the State's stated legitimate aim(s) and proportionality of methods will depend on the extent of the margin of appreciation it feels should be given to States in relation to the competing interests at play.
+The European Court feels that 'by reason of their direct and continuous contact with the vital forces of their countries, the national authorities are in principle better placed than an international court to evaluate local needs and conditions.'
+In determining the proportionality of a State's measure, a certain degree of latitude is therefore given to the State's assessment and balancing of competing interests due to their inferred special knowledge of the domestic situation.

 'The scope of the margin of appreciation will vary according to the circumstances, the subject matter and the background' of the case.
 Where the issue at stake is a 'delicate' one, such as the protection of morals, and there is no common European consensus, the margin of appreciation given by the European Court is wide.
-The margin is also wide where a 'state is required to strike a balance between competing private and public interests or Convention rights' 18.
-The margin of appreciation is, however, restricted when an important facet of a person's identity 19 or any feature that the Court sees as essential to the concept of a democratic society, is at stake.
+The margin is also wide where a 'state is required to strike a balance between competing private and public interests or Convention rights.'
+The margin of appreciation can, however, be restricted when an important facet of a person's identity or any feature that the Court sees as essential to the concept of a democratic society, is at stake.
+The court is not, however, consistent in its approach in these matters.